IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Experimental Results

 \subsection{Tool and Token Usage}

-As illustrated in \cref{fig:tool:main} and \cref{fig:tokens:main}, models vary widely in their resource usage, both in tool selection and token consumption. \grokfour spends almost three times as many reasoning tokens as other models while producing relatively few output tokens.
-It is also the only model to make heavy use of the bash tool.
-Inspection of its logs shows frequent use of the command line to download research papers from arXiv (via \texttt{wget} or \texttt{curl}) and to convert them using utilities like \texttt{strings} or \texttt{gs}.
-This sometimes gives \grokfour an edge over models that rely only on internal search tools.
-Another pattern is that \ofour relies heavily on the web search tool, averaging over 40 searches per problem, while \claudeopus makes frequent use of Python, occasionally misusing it as a scratchpad with many comments or static \texttt{print} statements.
+As illustrated in \cref{fig:tool:main} and \cref{fig:tokens:main}, models vary widely in their resource usage, both in tool selection and token consumption. \geminithreeone uses almost four times as many tool calls as any other model, but at the same time also uses the least amount of output tokens.
+All models make use of all four tool types in varying proportions, which gives a strong indication that all tools are genuinely useful.
 Usage plots for all models, including those only evaluated on final-answer questions, are shown in \cref{app:details}.